synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 I can successfully:

+- Dropdown
-- [ ] Open connect a cluster dialog from cluster toolbar.
+  - [ ] Add a new cluster
-- [ ] Open connect a cluster dialog from command search bar.
+  - [ ] Connect a cluster by selecting
-- [ ] Test a cluster connection from connect a cluster dialog.
+  - [ ] Disconnect a cluster by selecting
+  - Context Menu
-- [ ] Connect a cluster by selecting it from cluster toolbar.
+    - [ ] Connect a cluster
-- [ ] Connect a cluster by opening context menu from cluster toolbar.
+    - [ ] Disconnect the active cluster
-- [ ] Disconnect from a cluster by selecting it from cluster toolbar.
+    - [ ] Rename a cluster
-- [ ] Disconnect a cluster by selecting it from the cluster toolbar.
+    - [ ] Remove a cluster
-- [ ] Copy a link to a cluster and open it from outside Synnax.
+    - [ ] Copy a link to a cluster
+- [ ] Open connect a cluster dialog from the command palette
-- [ ] Remove a cluster.
+- [ ] Test a cluster connection in the connect a cluster modal
-- [ ] Rename a cluster.
+- [ ] Open a cluster from a link

 ### Labels

+I can successfully:

-- [ ] I can successfully open the label editing dialog from the command palette.
+- [ ] Open the label edit dialog from the command palette.
-- [ ] I can add a new label.
+- [ ] Add a new label.
-- [ ] I can edit an existing label.
+- [ ] Edit an existing label.

 ### Ranges

 I can successfully:

-- [ ] Create Range Modal
+- Create Range Modal
   - [ ] Create a new local range.
   - [ ] Create a new persisted range.
   - [ ] Set parent range
   - [ ] Add labels
-- [ ] Range Layout
+- Range Layout
   - [ ] Rename range.
   - [ ] Rename range from tab.
   - [ ] Change start and end times.